 Alternatively, students can submit a score card of the Indian GATE test (Computer Science; for M.Sc.
 CSE the Mechanical Engineering Test will also be accepted).
 The minimal qualifying score of the respective year is necessary.

-For the summer semester (not possible for M.Sc.
+For the summer semester 2023 (not possible for M.Sc.
 Biomedical Computing, M.Sc.
-Computational Science and Engineering): September 01 - November 30; recommended deadline for applicants who need a visa: October 31
+Computational Science and Engineering): September 01 - November 30.
+Recommended deadline for applicants who need a visa: October 31

 Apply online through the TUMonline portal.
 Create a TUMonline account and complete an online application form for your selected program.
-You will be asked to enter details about yourself and upload the following documents:
+You will be asked to enter details about yourself and upload the following documents (the required documents may vary depending on the applicant):

 - a personal statement explaining why you have chosen this master’s program and TUM specifically (max.
 2 pages, see our FAQs for tips on writing your personal statement)